Bruce Banner (Marvel Cinematic Universe): Reception

 Norton's performance as Banner received a generally positive reception.
 Reviewing The Incredible Hulk, Mark Rahner of The Seattle Times wrote that, "The relaunch of Marvel's green goliath is an improvement over director Ang Lee's ponderous 2003 Hulk in nearly every way—except that the actual Hulk still looks scarcely better than something from a video game, and he still barely talks".
 Conversely, Christy Lemire of the Associated Press found that "the inevitable comparisons to Iron Man, Marvel Studios' first blockbuster this summer, serve as a glaring reminder of what this Hulk lacks: wit and heart.
 Despite the presence of Edward Norton, an actor capable of going just as deep as Robert Downey Jr., we don't feel a strong sense of Bruce Banner's inner conflict".

 Mark Ruffalo's portrayal of Bruce Banner / the Hulk in The Avengers was well received by commentators.
 Joe Neumaier opined that his performance was superior to the rest of the cast; "Ruffalo is the revelation, turning Banner into a wry reservoir of calm ready to become a volcano."
 Similarly, The New Yorkers Anthony Lane proclaimed Ruffalo's acting to be one of the film's highlights—alongside Downey.
 The Village Voices Karina Longworth concluded: "Ruffalo successfully refreshes the Hulk myth, playing Banner as an adorably bashful nerd-genius who, in contrast to the preening hunks on the team, knows better than to draw attention to himself."
-Travers asserted that the actor resonated a "scruffy warmth and humor" vibe, while Turan felt that he surpassed predecessors Edward Norton and Eric Bana in playing the character.
+Peter Travers of Rolling Stone asserted that the actor resonated a "scruffy warmth and humor" vibe, while Kenneth Turan of Los Angeles Times felt that he surpassed predecessors Edward Norton and Eric Bana in playing the character.
 Owen Gleiberman of Entertainment Weekly wrote that "the smartest thing the filmmakers did was to get Mark Ruffalo to play Bruce Banner as a man so sensitive that he's at war, every moment, with himself.
 (The film finally solves the Hulk problem: He's a lot more fun in small doses)".